Program Overview

 Choose Impact with a Commitment to Social Responsibility

-Our online clinical mental health counseling students also have the option to choose to participate in a co-curricular, college-wide concentration to enhance their studies and expand their learning.
-Available concentrations include Military and Veterans Psychology.
-This concentration affords students the opportunity to dedicate part of their training to gaining focused understanding to support a particular population, while also connecting with students and faculty across the college who share similar academic interests.
+Our online clinical mental health counseling students also have the option to choose to participate in a co-curricular, college-wide concentration in Military and Veterans Psychology to enhance their studies and expand their learning.
+This concentration will give you the opportunity to dedicate part of your training to gaining focused understanding to support military servicemembers, veterans, and their families, while also connecting with students and faculty across the College who share similar academic interests.

-Students in the online Master's in Clinical Mental Health Counseling can participate exclusively in the general track.
+All students in the online master's in Clinical Mental Health Counseling participate exclusively in the general track of the program.
 The areas of emphasis are not offered in the online program.

 Choose Community Connectivity, Support and Student Life